Publications Details

 Sinclair, Michael B.

-As a first step toward the development of a new remote sensing technique that we call "holographic correlation spectroscopy," we demonstrate that diffractive optics can be used to synthesize the IR spectra of real compounds.
-In particular, we have designed, fabricated, and characterized a diffractive element that successfully reproduces the major features of the spectrum of gaseous HF in the region between 3600 cm-1 and 4300 cm-1.
-The reflection-mode diffractive optic consists of 4096 lines, each 4.5 micrometers wide, at 16 discrete depths relative to the substrate, and was fabricated on a silicon wafer using anisotropic reactive ion-beam etching in a four-mask-level process.
-We envision the use diffractive elements of this type to replace the cumbersome reference cells of conventional correlation spectroscopy and thereby enable a new class of compact and versatile correlation spectrometers. ©2004 Copyright SPIE - The International Society for Optical Engineering.
+As a first step toward the development of a new remote sensing technique that the authors call holographic correlation spectroscopy, they demonstrate that diffractive optics can be used to synthesize the infrared spectra of real compounds.
+In particular, they have designed, fabricated, and characterized a diffractive element that successfully reproduces the major features f the spectrum of gaseous HF in the region between 3,600 cm{sup {minus}1} and 4,300 cm{sup {minus}1}.
+The reflection-mode diffractive optic consists of 4,096 lines, each 4.5 {micro}m wide, at 16 discrete depths relative to the substrate (from 0 to 1.2 {micro}m), and was fabricated on a silicon wafer using anisotropic reactive ion-beam etching in a four-mask-level process.
+The authors envision the use of diffractive elements of this type to replace the cumbersome reference cells of conventional correlation spectroscopy and thereby enable a new class of compact and versatile correlation spectrometers.